ElementsProject/lightning/doc/lightning-createrune.7.md

 runes you can issue; the node simply decodes and checks them as they are received.

+Oh, I almost forgot.
+Runes can also be invoked like in ancient times with the **invokerune** command.
+Feel the magical powers of a rune by invoking it.

 If *rune* is supplied, the restrictions are simple appended to that *rune* (it doesn't need to be a rune belonging to this node).
 If no *rune* is supplied, a new one is constructed, with a new unique id.